What Is a Works Council?

 - On the request of the majority of employees a Works Council can set in place based on a voluntary decision.
 At the request of the majority of employees, there is an obligation by the WOR to set up an employee representative body [Personeelsvereniging].
-An employee representative body is not the same as a Works Council.
 If an employee representative body is established, staff meetings need to take place and are entitled to prior consultation.

 Does your company employ 50 employees or more?

-- Based upon the Dutch Works Councils Act, a Works Council is mandatory to be established.
+- Based upon the Act, the Works Council is mandatory to be established.

 In case your company owns more than 1 company, please ensure that each company with 50 employees and more has its own Works Council.
 A joint Works Council is possible when those companies each employs less than 50 people, but the total amount of employees is 50 or exceeds this number.